 Not so long ago, popular models like the E-type Jaguar used stick on number plates.
 It is not in vogue anymore because it doesn’t meet the British Safety standard BS AU 145D.
 They cannot be used on cars because of this reason and it is best to avoid them totally although they can still be found on caravans and trailers.

-British Safety Standards stipulates that materials used for number plates must be resistant to deformity and must do well to resist impact from external agents.
-Sticks are not as durable on modern number plates as required which is why it is hard to find them on number plates nowadays.
+British Safety Standards stipulate that materials used for number plates must be resistant to deformity and must do well to resist impact from external agents.
+Sticks are not as durable on modern number plates as required, so it is hard to find them on number plates nowadays.
 Rather you will find sturdy acrylic being utilized.
 Plates are often subjected to tests and those that pass these tests can display BS AU 145D.
 It becomes legal for usage.

 Why don’t motorcycles and tricycles have front number plates?

 As noted earlier, older models of a motorcycle can still sport a front plate, but those registered after September 1st, 2001 cannot.
 A review on the use of front number plates on motorcycles and tricycles was done after 1975 and before then motorcycles needed to display front number plates which are often attached to the top of the mudguard.
 Evolution in modern motorbikes and tricycles has brought about the decision to offer more space for number plates at the back than at the front so that they can be boldly displayed at one part for all to see.
 Before, when front number plates were used, they were positioned on the mudguards of bikes and visibility was obstructed.

 If you are towing a trailer, you need to display the same number plate as the vehicle you’re towing it with and if it is more than one trailer, it can be displayed at the back.